Organizational memory: The difference between explicit and tacit knowledge

 Explicit knowledge is the "what" of know-how: knowledge such as the professional or vocational skills that are recorded in manuals, textbooks, and training courses.
 Tacit knowledge, on the other hand, is the non-technical "how" of getting things done—what Edward de Bono, the inventor of lateral thinking, calls operacy, or the skill of action, and what Peter Drucker identifies in the use of the word techne, the Greek for "skill".
 Much of it is implicit and ambiguous, acquired largely by functional, context-specific experience.
-Typically existing only in the minds of individuals, tacit knowledge is normally very difficult to capture, with most organizations depending almost entirely on the explicit knowledge.
+Typically existing only in the minds of individuals, tacit knowledge is normally difficult to capture, with most organizations depending almost entirely on the explicit knowledge.
 This makes experiential learning, productivity gains, and competitiveness slow and expensive to acquire.
 In business terms, tacit knowledge is a passive misnomer for active sharing of knowledge to make an organization more effective.
 Training programs, for instance, cannot be limited to a source-recipient model, and should leverage mutual exchanges across generations.

 The reality is that even though most organizational work processes are largely designed around documentation, much remains unrecorded, especially that to do with decision-making.
 The record often reflects the desire to gloss over disagreements and serious questions, or the desire to sell or excuse.

 Given the high levels of corporate amnesia in commerce and industry, some organizations are turning to new techniques to preserving their organizational memory and, in particular, their tacit knowledge.
 The latest capture tools to get attention are the traditional corporate history, usually produced once or twice every 100 years as a public relations medium; and oral debriefing, an augmentation of the old-fashioned prescriptive and formulaic exit interview.
 Instead of hagiography, organizational memory is being produced as an induction and educational tool that transmits long-term information.
 Oral debriefing, which concentrates on short- and medium-term memory, targets exiting and key occupant employees, recurring corporate events, and important projects in detailed testimony of participants.
 Both are designed to extract tacit knowledge in an easily accessible format that also generates the "lessons of history".
 Its permanent character also means that it does not have to be continually reproduced, just updated, and that its necessary re-interpretation alongside changing circumstances is predicated on a more reliable evidential base.